How to Perform a Blog Content Audit (The Right Way)

 Keep in mind that Grammarly has a lot of less than perfect suggestions.
 They love to make style suggestions that aren't worthwhile recommendations, and they occasionally just get things wrong.
 This is doubly true if you use industry terms or jargon that have other meanings outside of the industry.
 Talking about agility as a business procedure will confuse their algorithm since the word "agile" has a defined meaning that wouldn't necessarily make sense in context.

-Correctness in Grammarly
+Correctness In Grammarly

 In any case, analyze the results and give your post a rating.
 Red for if the post has a bunch of legitimate spelling and grammar errors, and green if it's fine, even if Grammarly wants to scream about stylistic choices.